Anatomy: Arthropod anatomy

-Arthropods comprise the largest phylum in the animal kingdom with over a million known invertebrate species.
+Arthropods comprise the largest phylum of invertebrates in the animal kingdom with over a million known species.

 Insects possess segmented bodies supported by a hard-jointed outer covering, the exoskeleton, made mostly of chitin.
 The segments of the body are organized into three distinct parts, a head, a thorax and an abdomen.
 The head typically bears a pair of sensory antennae, a pair of compound eyes, one to three simple eyes (ocelli) and three sets of modified appendages that form the mouthparts.
 The thorax has three pairs of segmented legs, one pair each for the three segments that compose the thorax and one or two pairs of wings.
 The abdomen is composed of eleven segments, some of which may be fused and houses the digestive, respiratory, excretory and reproductive systems.
 There is considerable variation between species and many adaptations to the body parts, especially wings, legs, antennae and mouthparts.

 Spiders a class of arachnids have four pairs of legs; a body of two segments—a cephalothorax and an abdomen.
 Spiders have no wings and no antennae.
 They have mouthparts called chelicerae which are often connected to venom glands as most spiders are venomous.
 They have a second pair of appendages called pedipalps attached to the cephalothorax.
 These have similar segmentation to the legs and function as taste and smell organs.
 At the end of each male pedipalp is a spoon-shaped cymbium that acts to support the copulatory organ.